 We all have those genres in which we’ll watch anything just because it’s that genre, and my particular generic addiction is time travel stories, of which there are some great movies and novels and some utterly cheesy ones.
 I don’t care.
 I consume them all like a crackhead, even when they fail miserably.

-My obsession with this genre has led me to start writing my own time travel novel series, Touchstone, and my novella, The Very Thought of You, is a timeslip ghost story, so to research the genre I’ve watched a lot of old movies and delved into a great many novels, just to see how other writers handle it.
+My obsession with this genre led me to writing my own time travel fiction series, Touchstone, so to research the genre I’ve watched a lot of old movies and delved into a great many novels, just to see how other writers handle it.

 So here’s my list of favourites.

 Andy’s Anachronisms (nothing to do with me) is an interesting site that attempts to categorise the different types of time travel story, so I’ll use his labels (even though some of the stories are very slippery and could belong in more than one).